Project-Books/book-project/STYLEGUIDE.md

 ### Parameter names

-Paramter names are written in `lowerCamelCase`.
+Parameter names are written in `lowerCamelCase`.

 Single letter parameter names should be avoided in methods (common exception: for loops).